MobilePayDev/MobilePayDev.github.io/docs/app-payments/payment-points.md

 ## Setting up custom transfer reference

 When configuring payment points you can choose if the transfer reference visible on your bank account should be the default reference or a custom reference.
-This cacn be set up by selecting the Sales Unit in the Vipps MobilePay portal and change the reference from 'standard' to 'custom'.
+This can be set up by selecting the Sales Unit in the Vipps MobilePay portal and change the reference from 'standard' to 'custom'.